learndatalab/learndatalab.github.io/_pages/openings.md

 #### Current open positions

-- Graph generation and representation learning for combinatorial optimization
+- Graph generation and representation learning
 - Mechanistic interpretability for LLMs and memory-based LLM steering
 - Multimodal knowledge graph construction and reasoning with LLMs
 - World models for physical AI